ganttArt/codefellows-reading-notes/code301/class-10.md

-# Class 10 - In Memory Storage
+# Class 10 - The call stack, errors and debugging

 ## [The JavaScript Call Stack - What It Is and Why It's Necessary](https://www.freecodecamp.org/news/understanding-the-javascript-call-stack-861e41ae61d4/)